Sparxx/Ori/README.md

     tg_hash - The hash id for the telegram app you create

+    session_file - the name of the session file for telegram.
+If you don't have one genned just put 'session.dat'

     client_ids - ID's from the accounts you want to monitor - forward any msg to @getidsbot

     channel_ids - ID's from the channels you want to monitor - forward any msg to @getidsbot - remove -100